Octant FAQ

 # What if my question isn’t answered in the FAQ?

-If you are still not sure about some issues related to Octant, please visit https://docs.octant.app site, where you will find extensive user documentation.
+If you still have lingering questions or uncertainties about Octant, please refer to our Documentation (opens new window) for a thorough overview of the project.
 Feel free to engage with us on our Discord (opens new window) as well.

 To contact Golem Foundation use the email address listed at this site (opens new window).